 The average person’s guide to stopping eavesdropping snoops.

 Your eavesdropping snoop can be stopped.

-- Prove your information loss is real.
+Prove your information loss is real.

-- Prove the information could only have been obtained via illegal means.
+Prove the information could only have been obtained via illegal means.

-- Show a ’cause and effect’ relationship between the criminal and the crime.
+Show a “cause and effect” relationship between the criminal and the crime.
 This means collecting circumstantial evidence which proves the eavesdropping snoop is the culprit.

-Conduct each of the following Spybuster Tip #303 tests.
+Now, to accomplish these goals and become the ultimate eavesdrop detector, conduct each of the following Spybuster Tip #303 tests.
 Use a different, very specific, piece of information each time.
 Think of this as a sting operation, and you are laying out bait.

 Spybuster Tip #303 — Test for Leaks!